awsdocs/aws-storagegateway-user-guide/doc_source/ManagingLocalStorage-common.md

 **Rate of outgoing data**
 This rate refers to the network throughput, the rate at which your gateway is able to upload data to AWS\.
 This rate depends on your network speed, utilization, and whether you've enabled bandwidth throttling\.
 This rate should be adjusted for compression\.
 When uploading data to AWS, the gateway applies data compression where possible\.
 For example, if your application data is text\-only, you might get an effective compression ratio of about 2:1\.
 However, if you are writing videos, the gateway might not be able to achieve any data compression and might require more upload buffer for the gateway\.

-We strongly recommend that you allocate at least 150 GiB of upload buffer space if either of the following is true: Your incoming rate is higher than the outgoing rate, The formula returns a value less than 150 GiB\.
+We strongly recommend that you allocate at least 150 GiB of upload buffer space if either of the following is true:
++ Your incoming rate is higher than the outgoing rate\.
++ The formula returns a value less than 150 GiB\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/WorkingStorageFormula-diagram.png)